marcoleonardi97/marcoleonardi97/README.md

 ## Hi there 👋

 Astrophysics & Business Studies grad student.
-Interested in most things, from science based business to music production!
+Interested in most things, from science based business to chess to music production!

 Research intrests: astrobiology, exoplanets detection, computational astrophysics and simulations.